×

 What are the most rewarding aspects of retiring in Punta del Diablo?

 "Living in Punta del Diablo has some great rewards.
 The area is beautiful and tranquil.
 The views of the beach and the ocean are breathtaking and visitors can savor the warm sun and calming sound of the ocean.
 The town is small and has friendly locals, making for a welcoming and safe environment.
 The cost of living is fairly low allowing retirees to live comfortably on a fixed income.
 Additionally, the town offers plenty of outdoor activities for people of all ages such as surfing, fishing, and horseback riding.
 There are also great restaurants and markets close by.
-All in all, Punta del Diablo is an ideal place to retire for those looking for a relaxed and affordable retirement," commented one retiree living in Punta del Diablo, Uruguay.
+All in all, Punta del Diablo is an ideal place to retire for those looking for a relaxed and affordable retirement," said a retiree who moved to Punta del Diablo, Uruguay.

 What are healthcare services like in Punta del Diablo?